-- (1) By Decision of 30 November 2009 the Council concluded the Agreement between the European Community and Antigua and Barbuda on the short-stay visa waiver.
-The Agreement provides for visa-free travel for the citizens of the European Union and for the citizens of Antigua and Barbuda when travelling to the territory of the other Contracting Party "for a maximum period of three months during a six months period". - (2) Regulation (EU) No 610/2013 of the European Parliament and of the Council17 introduced horizontal changes in the Union's visa and border acquis and defined a short stay as a maximum of 90 days in any 180-day period. - (3) It is necessary that the Agreement between the Union and Antigua and Barbuda on the short-stay visa waiver incorporates this new definition in order to fully harmonise the Union's short-stay regime. - (4) On 9 October 2014 the Council adopted a Decision authorising the Commission to open negotiations on an Agreement to amend the Agreement between the European Community and Antigua and Barbuda on the short-stay visa waiver (the "Agreement"). - (5) Negotiations with Antigua and Barbuda on the Agreement were successfully finalised by the initialling thereof, by Exchange of Letters, on 28 October 2016 by the Chief Negotiators of the Union and Antigua and Barbuda. - (6) The Agreement should be signed and the declarations attached to the Agreement should be approved on behalf of the Union. - (7) This Decision constitutes a development of the provisions of the Schengen acquis in which the United Kingdom does not take part, in accordance with Council Decision
+- Regulation (EU) No 610/2013 of the European Parliament and of the Council17 (1) introduced horizontal changes in the Union's visa and border acquis and defined a short stay as a maximum of 90 days in any 180-day period. - (2) It is necessary that the Agreement between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of diplomatic, service or official passports incorporates this new definition in light of harmonizing the Union's short-stay regime. - (3) On 9 October 2014 the Council authorised the Commission to open negotiations on an Agreement between the European Union and the Federative Republic of Brazil amending the Agreement between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of diplomatic, service or official passports ('the Agreement').
+Negotiations with Brazil on the Agreement were successfully finalised by the initialling thereof on 31 October 2017. - (4) This Decision constitutes a development of the provisions of the Schengen acquis in which the United Kingdom does not take part, in accordance with Council Decision 2000/365/EC18; the United Kingdom is therefore not taking part in the adoption of this Decision and is not bound by it or subject to its application. - This Decision constitutes a development of the provisions of the Schengen acquis in (5) which Ireland does not take part, in accordance with Council Decision 2002/192/EC19;

-Regulation (EU) No 610/2013 of the European Parliament and of the Council of 26 June 2013 amending Regulation (EC) No 562/2006 of the European Parliament and of the Council establishing a Community Code on the rules governing the movement of persons across borders (Schengen Borders Code), the Convention implementing the Schengen Agreement, Council Regulations (EC) No 1683/95 and (EC) No 539/2001 and Regulations (EC) No 767/2008 and (EC) No 810/2009 of the European Parliament and of the Council, OJ L 182, 29.06.2013, p.
+17 Regulation (EU) No 610/2013 of the European Parliament and of the Council of 26 June 2013 amending Regulation (EC) No 562/2006 of the European Parliament and of the Council establishing a Community Code on the rules governing the movement of persons across borders (Schengen Borders Code), the Convention implementing the Schengen Agreement, Council Regulations (EC) No 1683/95 and (EC) No 539/2001 and Regulations (EC) No 767/2008 and (EC) No 810/2009 of the European Parliament and of the Council, OJ L 182, 29.06.2013, p.
 1.